 Approximately 200 people die from carbon monoxide poisoning every year, according to the Consumer Products Safety Commission, and another 5,000 people are injured.
 Carbon monoxide is a colorless, odorless gas produced during burning fuel.
-It doesn't leak from a pilot light that's gone out, but if your pilot light keeps going out, it can indicate that you have other problems.
+It doesn't leak from a pilot light that's gone out, but if the light keeps going out even after you relight the pilot, it can indicate that you have other problems.

 The flame on a pilot light should be bright blue or bluish-green with a small yellow spot at the tip.
 It also should be strong enough to reach the tip of the thermocouple, located about 1/2 an inch away from the tip of the flame.
 Yellow, weak-looking flames indicate a problem, and can mean the production of carbon monoxide.